A MODELL-LEÍRÁS MAGYAR VERZIÓJA MÉG NINCS TELJESEN KÉSZ!!!

 Number of species

-CASMOFOR can handle forest stands consisting of maximum three tree species.
+CASMOFOR can handle forest stands consisting of maximum three tree species in one batch.
 Here you must specify how many species will be used.
 You can not only specify three different species, but you can also select the same species maximum three times.
 This can be done if, e.g., you want to compare several afforestation programs where the distribution of forest area by yield class is different.

 Selecting the species themselves is done by using of the roll-down menus on the second input sheet.